New Hampshire Administrative License Suspension (ALS)

 If you submitted to a post-arrest breath test, you already know your test result.
 The official result of your breath test appears on the pink Intoxilyzer 5000 Test Record that should have been given to you by the police prior to your release from custody.
 The official result is the number that appears to the right of “REPORTED VALUE.”

 If you submitted to a blood test, you will be notified by certified mail of the results of that test by means of a letter from the State of New Hampshire forwarded to you by the law enforcement agency that arrested you.
-It make take four to eight weeks, or more, for you to receive the results of your blood test, even longer if the police ask that your sample be tested for controlled drugs.
+It make take four to eight weeks, or more, for you to receive the results of your blood test.

 ALS Hearings